MalayGS95/MalayGS95/README.md

 - 👋 Hi, I’m @MalayGS95
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m AI Engineer
-- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Artificial Intelligence
 - 📫 How to reach me 9595664833